 string(60) “-32301: transport error – HTTP status code was not 200 (500)”

 This is a server-side error from your web host.
-Check your PHP error log (or ask your host to) to see if there are any notices from around the time this error showed up.
+Check your PHP error log (or ask your host to check) to see if there are any notices from around the time this error showed up.

 This error message often suggests some kind of option caching issue.
 If you use a caching plugin on your site, try flushing your cache.
 If that doesn’t help, try to install this small plugin to purge your object cache.